franciscovfonseca/Responsible-AI-Governance/README.md

 ### Control 5: Ongoing Monitoring & Re-Assessment

-The AI system is subject to continuous monitoring and periodic re-assessment to detect drift, bias emergence, and control effectiveness.
+The AI system is subject to continuous monitoring and periodic re-assessment to detect drift, bias emergence and control effectiveness.

 | Monitoring Activity | Frequency |
 |---|---|